Great things are done by a series of small things brought together. Vincent Van Gogh

 It took all of us months to create this mural and in that time we were nurtured by art, a crucial part in healing I believe.
 I want to believe those viewing this will feel nurtured as well.

-Created for west 5th Hamilton in a group setting are murals to help with recovery and bring hope to the hospital.
+Murals created for St.Joes west 5th Hamilton, help with recovery through the artistic process and bring hope to the hospital.